When comparing different brewing methods, we usually compare the manual coffee makers together and espresso machines together.

 But, keep in mind that we talk about espresso made with an AeroPress, so don’t judge it too harshly.
 It’s still a great way to make espresso, it’s just different.

 On the other hand, we don’t have to say a lot of things about the espresso machine.
 It will always produce a great-tasting espresso, as long as you use good quality coffee and you know how to operate the machine.

-As we’ve mentioned before, the AeroPress can’t produce the same pressure like an espresso machine.
+As we’ve mentioned before, AeroPress can’t produce the same pressure as an espresso machine.
 In fact, it’s not even close.